Breast lump removal

 What does this involve?

-During the operation an incision that is slightly bigger than the lump, is made over or near the location of the lump.
+During breast lump removal surgery an incision that is slightly bigger than the lump, is made over or near the location of the lump.
 The lump is then removed completely and a border of healthy tissue around the lump may also be removed.
 This is called wide local excision.
 The healthy tissue may also be examined to find out if the lump has been completely removed.
 The wound will then be stitched and a dressing applied.

 The operation is relatively minor and you should be able to resume normal life immediately.